ua0003/GMTJPemailer1/README.md

   a) configSMTP

-   - Used for collecting the data needed for SMTP.
+   - Used for collecting the data needed for SMTP protocol.

   b) mainCurl

-   - Uses SMTP data to talk to and send email.
+   - Uses SMTP data to talk to and send the email.

   c) getch